 Passage," by the late great Stan

-"Bob Dylan's Dream" (Bob Dylan) -- read lyrics or hear a RealAudio® sample
+"Bob Dylan's Dream" (Bob Dylan) -- read lyrics or listen on YouTube

 "Jamie's Secret" (David Wilcox)